 Teaching of Languages (Spanish) MATL

-Discover the world of language and teach Spanish with a Masters of Arts in the Teaching of Languages (Spanish) from Online at Southern Miss.
-Our hybrid degree program is one of the largest programs of its kind in the United States addressing language teachers’ needs.
+Discover the world of language with a Masters of Arts in the Teaching of Languages (Spanish) from the University of Southern Mississippi.
+Our online Spanish MATL degree program is offered fully online and is one of the largest programs of its kind in the United States addressing language teachers’ needs.
 The focus of the MATL (Spanish) is developing and enhancing knowledge, skills, and theories in language, language acquisition, and language instruction, factors essential for effective teaching and successful learning.

-This convenient and affordable degree brings together foreign language teachers and teachers-to-be from all parts of the United States and abroad.
+This convenient and affordable online Spanish MATL degree from USM brings together foreign language teachers and teachers-to-be from all parts of the United States and abroad.
 Our large variety of courses are aimed to meet the multi-faceted needs of today’s language teachers.
 This is your life, plus college.

 The materials listed below are reviewed in the admission process.